cdhorn515/TIY8-code-snippet/README.md

 Password hashing is used to encrypt user passwords.

-This project also demonstrates the principles of Test Driven Development (TDD).
-All controllers and models were developed using TDD with Mocha and Chai.
+This project also demonstrates my understanding of the principles of Test Driven Development (TDD).
+All controllers and models were developed using test scripts written using Mocha and Chai.

+This project is deployed on Heroku [here](https://gentle-sea-40488.herokuapp.com/).

 ### Built with
 * Node.js (version 8)